Pelagicore/software-factory/docs/chapters/architecture/SOTA-system.rst

     $ git clone https://github.com/eclipse/hawkbit
     $ cd hawkbit

-Recent versions of Hawkbit aren't yet supported by SWUpdate so we need to manually select a slightly older version of Hawkbit.
+Recent versions of Hawkbit are not yet supported by SWUpdate so we need to manually select a slightly older version of Hawkbit.

 .. code-block:: bash